entron/entron.github.io/_posts/2025-11-29-Demystify Variational Autoencoders.md

 \text{ELBO}(x) \le \log p_\theta(x)
 $$

-Thus, the ELBO is a lower bound on the log evidence — hence the nickname Evidence Lower BOund (ELBO).
+Thus, the ELBO is a lower bound on the log evidence — hence the name Evidence Lower BOund (ELBO).
 Prior, posterior, evidence, and now ELBO… Bayesians really like fancy (and sometimes intimidating) names.
 We'd better focus on what these things are, rather than get distracted by the terminology.

 For this reason, unlike many tutorials on VAE/VI, I don’t think “ELBO” deserves a section title.
-Forget about the ‘lower bound’ — the name often feels like a label invented after the fact, more for convenience than for conveying real insight.
+Forget about the “lower bound”—the name often feels like a label invented after the fact for convenience, so stop pretending it represents the real insight behind VI optimization.
 You just need to remember:

 $$